|

 The Varna Chalcolithic Necropolis which experts qualify

-"the world's oldest gold" and a trace of "Europe's most ancient
+as "the world's oldest gold" and a trace of "Europe's most ancient

 civilization" was a sensational discovery.
 It is situated about 500m to